-Figure 10.2 Temperature Reconvertion Definition Offset Adjustment When recorders are used over a long period of time, the temperature measurements can start to deviate from correct values.
+Figure 10.2 Temperature offset Correction Menu Offset Adjustment When recorders are used over a long period of time, the temperature measurements can start to deviate from correct values.
 When checking older recorders, it has come apparent that the error in the measurements is mainly due to an offset.
-Some users feel they can benefit from an offset correction option in SeaStar, for example when a recorder has been in the water for a long time and is later tested to show an offset.
-The offset is defined in $m^{\circ}C$ (1000 $m^{\circ}C = 1^{\circ}C$).
-Single spike correction Check Use Single Spike Correction.
+Some users feel they can benefit from an offset correction option in Mercury, for example when a recorder has been in the water User Manual Mercury Graphic Supporting Software for a long time and is later tested to show an offset.
+The offset is defined in $m^{\circ}C$ (1°C = 1000 $m^{\circ}C$ ).
+Single Spike Correction Check Use Single Spike Correction.
 There are two variables, Time and Limit.
 The Limit defines how much difference can be between two points over a defined Time.
 If a point is outside the range, +/- the limit of adjacent points.
 That point is then calculated as the average of the adjacent points.
 Temperature response shift It is possible to set the desired start/end point to be shifted by X seconds.
 This shift can only be performed on data with an interval of 1 second.
 Linear estimation outside calibration range Check this option to linearly estimate temperature measurements outside of calibration range.
-10.3 Pressure Definition Under the Edit menu and Reconvert Definition, choose the Pressure Definition command, and the following dialog box appears:
+10.2 Reconvert Data After acknowledging the offset adjustments, the data need to be reconverted, for the adjustments to be effective: <File\Reconvert Data>.
+10.3 View Previous Conversions Each time a reconversion is performed, a numbered file is created in the sequence folder.
+To view previous conversions select a file under View and choose Previous as can be seen in figure 10.3.